Dear reader of ADxS.org, please excuse the disruption.

 2. Stress by duration: long-lasting, chronic stress

-Here we present studies on the harmfulness of long-term (chronic) stress that are not based on the age of those affected.
+Here we present studies on the harmfulness of long-term (chronic) stress that are not based on the age of the person with ADHD.
 Long-term stress causes neurological damage in people of all ages, even if this damage in older people regularly does not cause the general change in stress trigger levels typical of ADHD, but instead shows other signs of damage.

 Permanent stress (prolonged stress) and stress that is too intense (trauma) can permanently damage the neuronal stress systems.12